aabbtree77/twinpeekz/README.md

 * [Forward vs Deferred vs Forward+](https://www.3dgep.com/forward-plus/).
 Forward, most likely.
 INSIDE used deferred rendering and it was amazing though.
 This is also a question of philosophy: Flamboyancy of multiple effects with lights as "fancy decals" vs "less is more" with something geometrical.
 Forward+?
 Tiling/voxelization, 3D textures, perhaps not today, not for GTX 760.

 * Volumetric Gokoban?
-Make that game richer in graphics?
+Make that game rich in graphics, kids love that.
+Will fry your GPU, but we do not know what to do with it anyway.

 * Picnic at Hanging Rock 1975.
 Blade Runner 1982...
 The sky is the limit.